Advanced settings for mobile Feature tagging

 • Track clicks for a specific Feature within a list, regardless of its location in the list.
 Use when you want analytics for a particular list item or button, even if its position dynamically changes.

-• Track any clicks within the list, regardless of which Features is clicked.
+• Track any clicks within the list, regardless of which Feature is clicked.
 Use when you're interested in general interaction with any part of the list, rather than a specific item.

 Common use cases include:

 • Dynamic lists.
-Content or data tables that frequently shifts or updates positions, ensuring consistent data collection.
+Content or data tables that frequently shift or update positions, ensuring consistent data collection.

 • Permission-based list views.
 Lists or tables where items appear or disappear based on user permissions, yet interactions still require consistent tracking.